tshepang/blog/content/Harry Potter and the Order of the Phoenix (2007).md

 +++

 The battle between arch-villain and Dumbledore is the best action piece so far in this series.
-It\'s quite intense and has wonderful visual effects.
+It's quite intense and has wonderful visual effects.
 There are other good visual effect moments here and there.
 Even the [Dementors], which I so admired in the [3rd movie], have been given a facelift, though I prefer the original look.